Come

 Temperature

-The arrival of November brings an average high-temperature of a still tropical 30.1°C, nearly identical to
+In November, the average high-temperature registers at a still tropical 30.1°C (86.2°F), nearly identical to

 Heat index

-For clarity, heat index numbers account for light winds and areas under shade.
-Heat index values may be hiked up by 15 Fahrenheit (8 Celsius) degrees under direct sunshine.
+Note that heat index values are valued for light wind and location in the shade.
+The heat index could see an increase by 15 Fahrenheit (8 Celsius) degrees under direct sunshine.

 Humidity